 - Bell Aliant distribution tax impact

 Registered vs. non-registered shareholders Top

-Registered shareholder own share certificates indicating the number of shares held.
-Registered shareholders can enroll in BCE’s Dividend Reinvestment and Stock Purchase Plan (Plan) and manage their accounts through BCE’s transfer agent, Canadian Stock Transfer Company Inc.
+Registered shareholders hold share certificates indicating the number of shares held.
+Registered shareholders can enroll in BCE’s Dividend Reinvestment and Stock Purchase Plan (the Plan) and manage their accounts through BCE’s transfer agent, CST Trust Company

 Most investors who own BCE shares are non-registered or beneficial shareholders.
 If you purchased shares through your broker and your account remained with them, your shares are non-registered.
 They are held in the name of the brokerage firm (Street Name).
 In this case, you do not hold a share certificate and you should deal directly with your broker on any matters concerning those shares.

-To become a registered shareholder , contact your broker and request a certificate for your share.
+To become a registered shareholder, contact your broker and request a certificate for your shares.
 There is customarily a fee for this service and the process usually takes two or more weeks to complete.

 To become a non-registered shareholder, simply take your share certificate(s) to the broker of your choice.

 Purchasing or selling shares Top

 Shares can only be purchased or sold through brokerage firms (broker).